wilcoxen-courses/e351-rings/README.md

 ## Input Data

 There are two input files: the geopackage file **onondaga.gpkg** created in the previous assignment and **onondaga-tax-parcels.gpkg**, a geopackage file with a range of information, including the centroid, assessed value, and other characteristics, about each tax parcel in Onondaga County.
+It should be downloaded from the course Google Drive.

 ## Deliverables